Interesting sites, fantastic places… check it out on this post!

 Tree Bridges of Meghalaya is a unique way to build bridges, because in the state of Meghalaya the bridges are not built, are planted.
 To see this eccentricity you need to travel to Cherrapunji, a town in Meghalaya Region, located in the northeast of India.
 This village is known to be the most humid of the planet, as monsoon rains lash their slopes each year and fill every little groove of water.
 On the slopes of these mountains grows a kind of rubber tree has an incredibly strong root system that flourishes luxuriantly.

 The Ficus elastica shows a series of secondary roots, our of the soil arising from the trunk that can perch on the giant boulders that line the river or even cross the same river.
 The Khasis warrior, a tribe settled in Meghalaya, long time ago were used to easily cross the many rivers in the area using these natural bridges.
 Now, whenever the need arises, simply direct the growth of the roots to create its bridges.
 The root bridges, some of over 300 meters in length, take between 10-15 years to become fully functional but then they are extremely strong.
 These bridges have been re-discovered by Denis P. Rayen, an owner of a hotel in Cherrapunji that is trying to aware local people of their worth and convince people not to destroy them to replace with steel bridges.

 Cameron Falls of Alberta, Canada

-The Cameron Falls are located near Waterton Village in Alberta, Canada.
+The Cameron Falls is located near Waterton Village in Alberta, Canada.
 This is a normal waterfall perfect for enjoying a peaceful evening stroll.
-But if you are so lucky to be there at the right moment, you can see the clear water turning red like a tomato soup.
-This happens only when atmospheric conditions are adequate, with heavy rain washing a red colored sediment called argolite from surrounding rocks into the water.
+But if you are so lucky to be there at the right moment, you can see the clear water turning red like a bowl of tomato soup.
+This happens only when atmospheric conditions are adequate, with heavy rain washing red coloured sediment called argillite from surrounding rocks into the water.